ZJ666Z/DT-8131/README.md

 ## AI Tools Integration
 To accelerate the design and asset creation pipeline, several AI tools were leveraged:

-* **ChatGPT / Claude**: Assisted in generating the initial project boilerplate and debugging React component logic.
+* **ChatGPT / Gemini**: Assisted in generating the initial project boilerplate and debugging React component logic.
 * **GitHub Copilot**: Utilized for code completion and optimizing CSS-in-JS syntax during the development process.